 In my next blog, I will demonstrate use of Big Data technologies to perform customer deduplication.

-“Information is not knowledge” Albert Einstein had said once.
+“Information is not knowledge” Albert Einstein once said.
 Being a genius he could conclude the ultimate truth.
 But we can strive to make information into knowledge by ensuring quality of data!